CubedProgrammer/linux_utility/README.md

 If any argument is -, then it uses stdin or stdout.

 Uses stdin and stdout if no arguments are present.

+### tpcsv
+Transpose Comma Separated Values
+Reads CSV files, and transposes the matrix, and writes back into the CSV file.

+Entries cannot have commas, there are no options to escape them.

 ### ttylog
 Teletype log, logs data displayed by a virtual terminal.